dfelinto/blender-manual/manual/sculpt_paint/brush/introduction.rst

 Suppose you only want to paint on a small area of the Mesh and keep the rest untouched.
 This is where "selection masking" comes into play.
 When this mode is enabled, a brush will only paint on the selected vertices or faces.
-The option is available from the header of the 3D View (see icons surrounded by the yellow frame):
+The option is available from the header of the 3D Viewport (see icons surrounded by the yellow frame):

 .. figure:: /images/sculpt-paint_brush_introduction_select.png